mohamedusama1/Students_Mangement_systemx/student app/readme.txt

 📖 Description:
 This project is a School Management System built using Python, Tkinter (CustomTkinter), and SQLite.
-It allows administrators to manage students, teachers, marks, and import/export data بسهولة.
+It allows administrators to manage students, teachers, marks, and import/export data.

 ---